 - 1. Patients commencing or switching treatment with a non-biologic small molecule immunotherapy in the previous six months for their psoriasis - 2.
-Willingness to give informed consent for long-term follow-up and access to all medical records (if patient is under the age of 16, there must be willingness from a parent / guardian to provide this consent.
-The patient must also provide separate assent).
+Willingness to give informed consent for long-term follow-up and access to all medical records

 Exclusion criteria